zenril/burger-overlay/README.md

 A burger overlay for twitch

-DESCRIPTION

 The burger overlay allows people in twitch chat to build burgers on stream by typing 'bun' and then different ingredients.
 To complete the burger type 'bun' by itself.
 Examples of ingredients available are tomato, meat, cheese, onion, pickles

-QUICKSTART
+## QUICKSTART

   1. You'll need OBS
   2. Add a webpage overlay with the URL http://twitchchat.aaron-m.co.nz/do/<your_twitch_stream_user_name> eg. http://twitchchat.aaron-m.co.nz/do/jaxwild
+  3. In your stream chat type 'bun' and a bun should appear on stream.

-INSTALL
+## INSTALL

   To install the code you'll need to setup a webserver and deploy the built source to it.
   Once installed if you go to the URL: http://<yourserver>/do/<twitch_stream_name> it'll load the overlay in your browser.